-Figure 3 Contour plots showing DO profiles through the water column from the environmental strings at Table Head Central (top panel), Strahan (middle panel) and Franklin (bottom panel) over the period from December 2015 to mid-November 2019.
+Figure 3 Contour plots showing DO profiles through the water column from the environmental strings at Table Head Central (top panel), Strahan (middle panel) and Franklin (bottom panel) over the period from December 2015 to mid-March 2020.
 Note, the data that underpins these plots for the period Dec 2015 to April 2017 is from the environmental sensors deployed under the Sense-T project.
 The sensors and associated infrastructure were replaced and updated in June 2017 as part FRDC project (FRDC 2016-067).

-Figure 4 Daily mean DO (% saturation) levels at sensor depths from strings at Table Head Central, Strahan and Franklin over the period from the beginning of June 2017 to November 2019.
+Figure 4 Daily mean DO (% saturation) levels at sensor depths from strings at Table Head Central, Strahan and Franklin over the period from the beginning of June 2017 to March 2020.

-Figure 5 Contour plots showing DO profiles through the water column from the environmental strings at King River Basin, Table Head Central, Strahan, Franklin and the World Heritage Area over the period from the beginning of June 2017 to late May 2019.
+Figure 5 Contour plots showing DO profiles through the water column from the environmental strings at King River Basin, Table Head Central, Strahan, Franklin and the World Heritage Area over the period from the beginning of June 2017 to January 2020 (delayed logger strings) and March 2020 (near real time strings).
 This represents the data from the upgrade to the three near real time strings and the two additional strings deployed as of part FRDC project (FRDC 2016-067).
 Note, the two additional strings don't measure to the surface because they are in high traffic waters.
+Data from the 10, 20 and 25m loggers on the World Heritage Area string could not be downloaded from Sep 2019-Jan 2020 and the loggers have been sent to the manufacturer to retrieve the data.

-Figure 6 Observations from the CSIRO profile mooring at King River Basin site (Figure 2) showing the temporal change of water column salinity, temperature and dissolved oxygen concentration from October 2018 to January 2020.
+Figure 6 Observations from the CSIRO profile mooring at King River Basin site (Figure 2) showing the temporal change of water column salinity, temperature and dissolved oxygen concentration from October 2018 to May 2020.
 Profiling operations were suspended (i.e. the gaps in the figure) during very rough weather to avoid entanglement, and on a few occasions to enable platform maintenance.